GMOD/jbrowse-components/packages/website/docs/developer_code_organization.md

 ### packages/alignments

-This provides the "alignments" related features including
+This package provides the "alignments" related features including

 - BamAdapter - our BAM parser that wraps @gmod/bam NPM module
 - CramAdapter - our CRAM parser that wraps the @gmod/cram NPM module
 - PileupTrack type - draws alignments as boxes in a "pileup" style view
 - SNPCoverageTrack - draws calculated coverage with mismatches drawn over the coverage
-- AlignmentsTrack - contains PileupTrack and SNPCoverageTrack as child tracks
+- AlignmentsTrack - a "supertrack" which contains a PileupTrack and SNPCoverageTrack "subtracks"
 - AlignmentsFeatureDrawerWidget for alignments features

 ### packages/variants/